Welcome to our bulletin on health and social care and COVID-19. This is attached as a separate document for you to click on and download.

 - Read the latest on second dose recommendations for 16 and 17 year olds, and booster vaccinations.

 Also within our bulletin:

-1) We are currently seeking to recruit two Directors and a new Chair to join our existing Healthwatch Board.
+1) We are seeking to recruit a Project Officer to join our small, dedicated, and friendly team.

 2) Read advice and information on health and social care.

 3) Read a range of articles including: raising awareness of Pancreatic Cancer and Mouth Cancer, the relentless rise in upheld complaints within social care, COVID vaccination milestones - and much more!